What is the Long-Term Carbon Cycle?

 When you drive a gas-powered vehicle, you tap into Earth’s carbon reserves deposited hundreds of million years ago.
 Our cars use carbon in the form of gasoline (C8H18).

-After we consume it to make our cars move, carbon becomes a pollutant as carbon dioxide (CO2) in the atmosphere.
+After we consume it to make our cars move, carbon becomes a pollutant like carbon dioxide (CO2) in the atmosphere.

 So what takes millions of years to create, we use in our cars to fuel them in minutes.
 And the reason why we use oil is that it’s cheap, plentiful, and relatively easy to pull out of the ground.

 This high energy and non-renewable resource is the lifeblood of our economy.
 Likewise, we rely on them to power our everyday life.

 Carbon dioxide may stay in the atmosphere for a while, but eventually, plants consume it during photosynthesis.
 So that same weight from the tank of gasoline gets converted into wood or plant material by photosynthesis.